luccosta/ConnectX-VirtusUP/README.md

 # ConnectX-VirtusUP
-The project for the first module of Virtus Up AI training to develop agents for the Connect X game
+The project for the first module of Virtus Up AI training to develop agents for the Connect X game.

 ## The Challenge